We love these super creative interior design ideas for kid’s treehouses and playrooms, with their charming details and fun concepts!

-This treehouse is packed with surprises, with a secret staircase hidden behind a swinging bookshelf door, which leads up to a private playroom on the next level.
+The best kid’s treehouses are the ones which are packed full of surprises.
+This treehouse has a secret staircase hidden behind a swinging bookshelf door, which leads up to a private playroom on the next level.

 With super soft seat cushions and stylish animal wall ornaments, this treehouse offers an attractive reading nook where the children can sit and enjoy their favourite stories.
 Made from intricately woven willow grass, these chic storage baskets are a natural fit for the treehouse.
 Toys, art supplies and other essentials can be easily tidied away after each day.